Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

 #### Dropout

 - I found a dropout rate of 0.3 to produce the lowest test risk of .
 Figure for rate 0.3 can be found in figure 4.0 for RMSProp optimizer.
-Below a few figures of tuning canbe found.
+Below a few figures of tuning.

 <figure align="center" display= "inline-block"
     margin= "20px">